Box Office Opening Times:

-The price of the Ticket shall be the price set at the time We accept Your order.
+The price of the tcket shall be the price set at the time We accept your order.
 All prices set are inclusive of any applicable taxes.
 Ticket prices are inclusive of a 7.5% booking fee charged to Promoters, which contributes towards the cost of running our Box Office.

-No order will be accepted until We have received full payment.
+No order will be accepted until ee have received full payment.

 If You are paying with York Theatre Royal gift vouchers, please check the expiry date carefully as expired tokens will not be accepted.

-Tickets cannot be refunded after purchase unless the Event is cancelled or rescheduled (subject to below) or where there is a material change to the programme of the Event.
-We can exchange or try to re-sell unwanted Tickets for a £1.00 administration fee if presented to Box Office 24 hours before the Event; however Our own unsold Tickets will take priority.
+Tickets cannot be refunded after purchase unless the event is cancelled or rescheduled (subject to below) or where there is a material change to the programme of the event.
+We can exchange or try to re-sell unwanted tickets for a £1.00 administration fee per ticket, if presented to Box Office 24 hours before the event; however our own unsold tickets will take priority.
 Tickets can only be exchanged for a different performance of the same Event.
 No Ticket refunds will be given on the announcement of a subsequent special offer.